-Id America agrees and so their Spark Hi-Def In-ear Headphones stand out because of its adherence to the design.
+Id America agrees and so their Spark Hi-Def In-ear Headphones stand out because it adheres to the design.
 We’ll deal with that first, and get to how they sound later.

 The Spark Hi-Def In-ear Headphones are a bit heavier than you might expect: that would be due to their being made of machined aluminum (contributing to more durability also).
-There’s an in-line control tab that operates in the usual manner, at lease if using an iOS device like an iPhone — tapping it to answer a call or double-tapping for moving to the next song or triple-tapping for going one song back.
+And they’re also not waterproof, like the Pyle Sports MP3 player.
+There’s an in-line control tab that operates in the usual manner, at least if using an iOS device like an iPhone — tapping it to answer a call or double-tapping for moving to the next song, or triple-tapping for going one song back.
 That the microphone is embedded in the tab should be obvious.

 Not so obvious though is what the headphones contain: an acoustic filter to work in tandem with the 8mm dynamic driver to start.
 The construction of the headphones comprises two layers of aluminum casing — that’s evident to the eye.
 As are the colored chrome accents that ride behind the fairly large (by earbud standards, anyway) foam pads you insert in your ears.

 The other aspect of the Spark Hi-Def In-ear Headphones that counts is how they sound (some might say this is the ONLY thing that counts).
 I used them with my iPad and iPhone; in both cases high-resolution audio files, not cheesy, tiny MP3s playing.
 And yes the general functionality of the control tab works fine with iOS devices.
 As to what would happen on an Android phone physically, the only way to tell would be to try it out.

 Related: Also check out our Harman Kardon Beautiful Sound NI In-Ear Headphones review.